Should You Quit Your Job and Become a Freelancer?

 You must prepare yourself and those around you for 70-hour workweeks.
 Clear your schedule.
 Set your hobbies aside for a while.
 Explain to your family that this is a transitionary period and ask them for patience.

 You must be decisive when it comes time to leave your job and go all-in on freelancing.
-There’s a limited time span during which you can do both in parallel without burning out.
+There’s a limited time span during which you can do both in parallel without How To Avoid Burnout as a Freelancer: The 70-30 Ruleburning out.
 If you go past that, your health begins to suffer, the quality of your work begins to falter, and your social connections begin to dissolve.

 Option 2: quit your job and go all-in on freelancing